ronal2do/rn-cli/README.md

-# rn-cli
+# rn-cli - React-Native Boilerplate Generator
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors)

-Create everything faster :smirk: ~~> Apollo, Relay, Jest, Redux, MobX, Detox, TSX, Flow, React-Navigation, Context
+> Create everything faster :smirk: ~~> Apollo, Relay, Redux, MobX, Detox, TSX, Flow, React-Navigation, Context

 ![rn-cli](./assets/rocks.gif)

 > This tool is it to gain time on the first setup of your app, All dependencies are the latest release using theirs cli.

+## Description

 ## Table of contents
 1. [Usage](#usage)